 Sex Worker Outreach Project

-At our two Women’s Centres in Swindon and Gloucester, we reach out to women who are street sex working to fund their substance misuse.
+At our two Women’s Centres in Swindon and Gloucester, we reach out to women who are street sex working.
 This outreach is made possible by The Big Lottery Fund, Lankelly Chase Foundation, The Charles Hayward Foundation, and The Esmee Fairbairn Foundation.

 Why is The Nelson Trust now working with sex workers?